AGiv-lab/reading-notes/README.md

 # reading-notes

-This site is for notes on reading assignments learned during the sofware development class.
+This site is for notes on reading assignments learned during the software development class.